AlexandreJunod/SharedHosting_QRR_AJD/Doc/Procédure.md

 ### Maria DB
    - $ sudo apt-get install mariadb-server
    - https://www.linode.com/docs/databases/mariadb/mariadb-setup-debian/
+#### Configuration
+   - Connecter to the DB (Password is the password of root user)
+   - # mysql -u root -p
+##### Create a new DB, new user and give all the privileges of the DB on the user
+   - CREATE DATABASE testdb;
+   - CREATE USER 'testuser'@'localhost' IDENTIFIED BY 'password';
+   - GRANT ALL PRIVILEGES ON testdb.* TO testuser@localhost;
+   - FLUSH PRIVILEGES;
+   - quit
+##### Allow the user to connect on the DB from remote host
+   - GRANT ALL PRIVILEGES ON testdb.* TO testuser@'%' IDENTIFIED BY 'secretpassword';
+   - FLUSH PRIVILEGES;
+   - quit
+##### Login with testuser on the DB testdb
+   - # mysql -u testuser -p (the password is password)
+   - USE testdb;

 ### NGINX

 ### PHP - FPM
    - $ sudo apt install php7.0 php7.0-common php7.0-cli php7.0-fpm